 Sarah Elizabeth Lindsey Farr, her husband Samuel Farr and two of their children William Henry and Iva Belle Farr.
 This picture was taken in 1877 or 1878.
 The Farr’s lived on a farm near Ipava, Illinois.

-“To me, he was a great guy.
-A jolly man, with funny stories and belly-laughs.
-He married Elizabeth Lindsey.
-Had three children William Henry, Iva Farr Long, May Farr Gray.
-Married a second time to Emma Smith.
-His occupation was that of a farmer.
-He had a white horse named Peanuts, also a Model-T Ford that “ran like a Packard”.
-He had three brothers, Jim Farr, John Farr, Ben Farr and a sister Sadie Farr Lovell.
-There has been a Bill, Sam or John in our Farr Family for generations.”
-Effie Mae Farr Case, (Granddaughter, age 89).
+Another granddaughter, Effie Mae Farr Case, age 89, remembered him with equal affection: “To me, he was a great guy.
+A jolly man, with funny stories and belly-laughs.”
+She recalled that Samuel first married Elizabeth Lindsey and that they had three children: William Henry, Iva Farr Long, and May Farr Gray.
+After Elizabeth’s death, he married Emma Smith.
+Effie Mae also remembered details that brought his personality to life: he owned a white horse named Peanuts and a Model T Ford that “ran like a Packard.”
+She noted that he had three brothers—Jim Farr, John Farr, and Ben Farr—and a sister, Sadie Farr Lovell.
+Reflecting on the family’s naming traditions, she added, “There has been a Bill, Sam or John in our Farr family for generations.”

 Samuel Farr – His nickname was Sammy Dad.